Hashirama1995/grpc_dispersion_cpp/README.md

 17. When starting a client, give this client a new ID.

 Ready!
 Launch new clients, the variance will be automatically recalculated.
 Shards have 5 values.
-Values are hardcoded.
+Values count are hardcoded.
 Everything can be changed in the source code.
 Values are generated randomly.